-INVESTMENT OBJECTIVES, POLICIES, STRATEGIES AND ASSOCIATED RISKS
+INVESTMENT OBJECTIVE, POLICIES, STRATEGIES AND ASSOCIATED RISKS

-The Fund's primary investment may be changed without approval by the holders of a majority of the outstanding voting securities of the Fund.
+The Fund's investment objective may be changed by the Board without approval by the holders of a majority of the outstanding voting securities of the Fund.
 Investment limitations identified as fundamental may not be changed without the approval of the holders of a majority of our outstanding voting securities (which for this purpose and under the 1940 Act, means the lesser of (1) 67% of the voting shares represented at a meeting at which more than 50% of the outstanding voting shares are represented or (2) more than 50% of the outstanding voting shares).
-There is no guarantee that the Fund will achieve its investment objectives.
+There is no guarantee that the Fund will achieve its investment objective.